-The east-west cross sectional mineral-domain envelopes were pressed three-dimensionally to drill-holes lying within the cross sectional windows, and the pressed polygons were then sliced vertically at five-metre intervals.
-These slices, along with slices of triangulated surfaces of the mineralized zones modeled by MDA, were used to guide the final rectification of the gold mineral domains on a set of five-metre-spaced, vertical, north-south long sections.
+The east-west cross-sectional mineral-domain envelopes were pressed three-dimensionally to drill-holes lying within the cross-sectional windows, and the pressed polygons were then sliced vertically at five-metre intervals.
+These slices, along with slices of triangulated surfaces of the modelled mineralized zones, were used to guide the final rectification of the gold mineral domains on a set of five-metre-spaced, vertical, north-south long sections.

-Cross-sections showing examples of the gold mineral-domain modeling are shown in Figure 14.2 and Figure 14.3.
+Cross-sections showing examples of the modelled gold mineral-domains are shown in Figure 14.2 and Figure 14.3.
 Figure 14.2 shows the central portion of the Western Flank zone, while a section of the eastern side of the range is shown in Figure 14.3.